Sentinel Returns: Gameplay

 Controlling Synthoids that are standing at a higher level is fundamental to the game, because only the objects which occupy a visible square can be interacted with (the player character may absorb or create objects on a boulder if the sides can be seen).
 While doing so, the player must watch for the rotation of the Sentinel and be careful not to stand in an area which the Sentinel can see, or else it will start absorbing energy from the Synthoid, and when the energy is gone, the game is over.

 Height is gained by placing a boulder on any visible square, and putting a Synthoid on the boulder.
 The player may then transfer consciousness to the new Synthoid, and absorb the old one.
 Stacks of boulders of any height may be created, if the player has enough energy.
 In order to absorb the Sentinel, the player must create a stack of boulders of sufficient height that the Synthoid on top can look down on the Sentinel's platform.
 A level is won by absorbing the Sentinel off its platform, creating a new Synthoid in the place of the Sentinel, transferring the consciousness to it and hyperspacing to a new level.
-Absorbing less than 50% of the total energy present in a level skips a level; absorbing between 50% and 69% skips two levels; absorbing between 70% to 89% skips three levels; absorbing between 90% and 100% skips four levels.
+Absorbing less than 50% of the total energy present in a level skips a level; absorbing between 50% and 69% skips two levels; absorbing between 70% and 89% skips three levels; absorbing between 90% and 100% skips four levels.

 Once the Sentinel is absorbed, the player may no longer absorb any energy from the landscape, although objects may be created as normal.
 This enables particularly troublesome levels to be skipped, by returning to a previous level, and finishing it with a different amount of energy than before.

 In later levels, the Sentinel is assisted by a number of Sentries.
 They behave exactly like the Sentinel, but absorbing them is not necessary to complete the level.
 Unlike the Sentinel, the Sentries do not stand on a platform but on ordinary squares.
 The rotation of the Sentinel and the Sentries is slow and predictable.
 However, if there are many Sentries, there will be few safe locations anywhere on the landscape.
 If either the Sentinel or the Sentries see a square with more than 1 unit of energy (boulders or a synthoid), their rotation stops while they absorb the energy, one unit at a time.
 They must be able to see the square on which the energy is located for absorption to take place.
 To keep the total energy of the landscape constant, a tree is created randomly on the landscape for each absorbed unit of energy.
 Thus, in general terms, absorption is simply the transplanting of energy to another location on the game field.